-9The declarative forms provided for Inuktitut and Kalaallisut differ slightly, because in Inuktitut the declarative is expressed using what is called the participial mood, while in Kalaallisut the relevant declarative-encoding mood is the indicative mood (Dorais, 1988).
+10The declarative forms provided for Inuktitut and Kalaallisut differ slightly, because in Inuktitut the declarative is expressed using what is called the participial mood, while in Kalaallisut the relevant declarative-encoding mood is the indicative mood (Dorais, 1988).

-10In contrast to Compton (2016), Johns (2017) and Johns and Kučerová (2017) argue for a clitic doubling analysis of Inuit object-referencing morphology.
+11In contrast to Compton (2016), Johns (2017) and Johns and Kučerová (2017) argue for a clitic doubling analysis of Inuit object-referencing morphology.
 Their evidence is mainly drawn from Eastern Canadian Inuktitut dialects (including the varieties presented here), though they generalize their proposal to all of Inuit.
 As I will show throughout the rest of this paper, however, this generalization is incomplete given the contrast between Inuktitut and Kalaallisut.

-11Other authors have described this distinction in terms of definiteness (Fortescue, 1984; Hallman, 2008), topicality (Berge, 1997, 2011; Johns and Kučerová, 2017), and specificity (Manga, 1996; Wharram, 2003; Beach, 2011).
+12Other authors have described this distinction in terms of definiteness (Fortescue, 1984; Hallman, 2008), topicality (Berge, 1997, 2011; Johns and Kučerová, 2017), and specificity (Manga, 1996; Wharram, 2003; Beach, 2011).

-12Conversely, Wharram (2003) demonstrates that these arguments take widest matrix scope, e.g. scope out of embedded clauses and even islands.
-On this basis, Wharram (2003) argues for a choice function analysis, building on Reinhart (1997), Kratzer (1998), Matthewson (1999, a.o.), though he nonetheless also assumes movement of the object to Spec-TP, for reasons of case.
-See also López (2012, pp. 151-154) for a hybrid analysis that makes use of both object shift and choice functions.
+13In contrast, Wharram (2003) presents data indicating that these arguments take widest matrix scope, e.g. scope out of embedded clauses and even islands.
+As movement cannot occur out of islands, Wharram argues that an account based on syntactic scope is insufficient, opting instead for a choice function analysis, building on Reinhart (1997), Kratzer (1998), Matthewson (1999, a.o.), though he nonetheless also assumes movement of the object to Spec-TP, for reasons of case.
+Wharram's data are problematic for the received view of the Inuit syntax-semantics interface, as being movement-driven.
+As his findings have not been replicated elsewhere in the literature, I leave for future research the question of whether these approaches can be reconciled.

-13See also Carrier (2016) for similar discussion along these lines, based on sociolinguistic evidence.
+14See also Carrier (2016) for similar discussion along these lines, based on sociolinguistic evidence.